How blockchain companies will disrupt the Real Estate industry in 2018

-BrikBit is the blockchain powered ecosystem that develops and manages entire operations for the real estate industry.
+BrikBit is the blockchain-powered ecosystem that develops and manages entire operations for the real estate industry.
 Within this ecosystem, all shareholders can benefit from blockchain technology.
-Each real estate object will be able to have its own blockchain with custom rules and features, depending on the country and effective legislation.
+Each real estate object will have its own blockchain with custom rules and features, depending on the country and effective legislation.
 While still being at the real estate ICO stage, BrikBit promises to cover the following use cases:

 - Opportunity for construction workers to invest in real estate ventures;

-- Opportunity for buyers to pay for the property in small instalments on a mortgage basis;
+- Opportunity for buyers to pay for the property in small installments on a mortgage basis;

 - Opportunity to crowdfund property renovation costs.